 - 10.1.
-Agree that the council progresses the HMO and Guesthouse purchase and repair scheme outlined in this report and recommend to Full Council for approval. - 10.2.
-Recommend an initial £2m capital budget to be used to deliver the purchase and repair scheme and refer the approval of the initial £2m capital budget to the Full Council.
+Approve that the council progresses the HMO and Guesthouse purchase and repair scheme outlined in this report; - 10.2.
+Approve an initial £2m capital budget to be used to deliver the purchase and repair scheme.

 BACKGROUND PAPERS

 Acquisitions and Disposals Policy